Cognigy/Documentation/docs/en/docs/ai/handover-providers/salesforce-handover.md

   <figcaption>Salesforce section in "Handover to Agent" node</figcaption>
 </figure>

-Cognigy.AI allows user to send Pre-Chat Details and Pre-Chat Entities arrays as a custom JSON structure.
+Cognigy.AI allows users to send Pre-Chat Details and Pre-Chat Entities arrays as a custom JSON structure.

 #### Pre-Chat Details

-Cognigy.AI provides an opportunity to send conversation information to the Salesforce live agent about the to help the human agent via Pre-Chat Details.
-Via `entitiyMaps` field the information can be linked Pre-Chat Entity specific fields.
-Cognigy Script is available to get values from Cognigy input, profile, context objects before sending.
+Cognigy.AI provides an opportunity to send conversation information to the Salesforce Live Agent via Pre-Chat Details.
+Via `entitiyMaps` field the information can be linked to Pre-Chat Entity specific fields.
+Cognigy Script is available to get values from Cognigy input, profile and context objects before sending.

 ```